 This half-hour teleconference call is one in a monthly series sponsored by the Collaborative on Health and the Environment’s EDC Strategies Group.The CHE EDC Strategies Group is chaired by Carol Kwiatkowski (TEDX), Sharyle Patton (Commonweal), and Genon Jensen (HEAL).

-Additional calls in this series include:
+The full list calls in this series to date:

 1/8/14: Endocrine Disruption and Immune Dysfunction